sunpy/ablog/docs/manual/ablog-configuration-options.rst

    Number of seconds (default is ``5``) that a redirect page waits before refreshing the page to redirect to the post.

+.. _fa:

 Font Awesome
 ------------

-ABlot templates will use of `Font Awesome`_ icons if one of the following is ``True``:
+ABlog templates will use of `Font Awesome`_ icons if one of the following is ``True``:

 .. _Font Awesome: http://fontawesome.io/